Jahaciel12/signature_survival/README.md

 This function was also an interpretation from the surv_cutpoint function from survminer: https://github.com/kassambara/survminer/blob/master/R/surv_cutpoint.R.

 - kaplan_meier

 This function inputs the score df (sample and score), a df with the clinical data (sample, time, event) and the score threshold.
 The function will separate the clinical df samples in positive and negative groups.
 Will perform a kaplan-meier, plot it with the log-rank test p-value result and return a file with a summary of the analysis.

 - signature_surv:

 This function creates the final pipeline that includes all of the above functions.
 This function inputs the expression matrix, the clinical df and the gene signature lists.

-test: Examples for the use of the functions are found in tests folder.
+Test: Examples for the use of the functions are found in tests folder.
 Expression and clinical df are from the public TCGA-BRCA database.
 Gen signatures are random selected genes from different hallmarks.